ocaml-community/awesome-ocaml/README.md

   - [Obigstore](http://obigstore.forge.ocamlcore.org/) — A database with BigTable-like data model atop LevelDB.
   - [RunOrg](https://github.com/RunOrg/RunOrg) - It is a WIP database server written in OCaml.
 - **Overlays**
+  - [Sequoia](https://github.com/andrenth/sequoia) - Sequoia is a type-safe query builder for MySQL/MariaDB and PostgreSQL
   - [Macaque](https://github.com/ocsigen/macaque) — Macaque is a library for safe and flexible database queries using comprehensions on top of PG'OCaml.
   - [ORM](https://github.com/mirage/orm/) — ORM for SQLite.
   - [Caqti](https://github.com/paurkedal/ocaml-caqti) - Cooperative-threaded access to relational data